DeveloperCallum/PDF-Microservices/README.md

 TODO
 - Fontend
 - Finish Express Integration; Proxying complete, service is fully workinng.
 Need to allow the API to provide status API.
+- Change the worker service to allow for processing of pdf to images, also allow nodes to disable specific job types.